brabster/tw-site-hugo/content/posts/2024-03-01-automated-laptop-build-conclusion/index.md

 The other, less important, problem was hardware.
 I typically run 16GB of RAM in a workstation and have no issues.
 Qubes is memory-hungry with the multi-VM overhead.
 I suspect Qubes is solving a slightly different problem than the kind of client partitioning I wanted.
 So...
 Xubuntu it is, and I have no regrets so far.

+## Why Not Automate the OS Installation?

+I looked into automating the actual OS installation back on Fedora.
+It involved providing an "answers file" to drive the installer, but required some infrastructure to provide that file as part of the installation.
+It seemed like a lot of effort for little benefit given how short and simple that part of the process takes - so I dropped it and it's completely failed to annoy me enough to make me look at it since.

 ## Why [Ansible](https://www.ansible.com/)?

 {{< figure src="./assets/ansible.png" caption="Ansible logo" >}}